tpvasconcelos/dotfiles/README.md

 Some of the files in this repository are encrypted using [`git-crypt`](https://github.com/AGWA/git-crypt).
 This allows me to pick and choose which dotfiles I want to publicly share and which ones I would like to keep private.
-You can see the full list in `.gitattributes`.
+You can see the full list in the `.gitattributes` file.
+You might want to do the same thing when maintaining your own fork.

 Starting from a fresh macOS installation, you will need to install the following dependencies using
 Homebrew: